wizarrrr/wizarr/README.md

 **Attention!
 Wizarr is still under development, you may experience issues.**

 Wizarr is a automatic user invitation system for Plex.
 Create a unique link and share it to a user and they will automatically be invited to your Plex Server!
-They will even be guided to download the Plex client and instructions on how to use Overseerr!
+They will even be guided to download the Plex client and instructions on how to use your requests software!

 ![alt](./screenshots/welcome.png)